 Suspension trainers are versatile, easily portable, and adjustable for all levels of strength and fitness.
 They are a full gym all by themselves and the one thing I take when I travel.

-- Use anywhere: They can be attached to any variety of solid surfaces by lopping and securing, and most brands come with their own door anchor, so you can use it just about anywhere inside or outside.
+- Use anywhere: They can be attached to any variety of solid surfaces by lopping and securing.
+Most brands also come with their own door anchor.
+Short story, you can use it just about anywhere inside or outside.

 - Do (almost) anything: Depending on attachment, can do almost every type of strength exercise.
 It has options for hip and knee dominant leg exercises.
 For upper body exercise, you can push and pull horizontally, and pull vertically.
 It also has some great anti-movement core options.
 The only thing it doesn’t easily provide is upper body push options.